merivale/victor/src/Theory/Short/README.md

     -> "They went to America last year."
 ```

 (To be clear, I adopt another abbreviating convention here and hereafter: I do not bother to write `Plain` in front of the nucleus.)
-The optional string argument is intended to encode the *time* of the condition&rsquo;s satisfaction with more precision.
+The optional string argument is intended to encode the *time* of the condition’s satisfaction with more precision.
 At present, however, this argument is an unearthed variable, that users are obliged to encode for themselves.

 Going by its grammatical effect, the `PRIOR` elaboration is easily distinguished from the `PAST` elaboration.
 Where the latter swaps the first form of the fulcrum for its second form, the former swaps it for the corresponding form of the verb **`"have"`**, followed by the second participle form of the original verb: